Doug-MacDowell/portfolio/README.md

 # Portfolio

-This is a basic portfolio site built using Rails 4.0.2 and Zurb Foundation 5.
+This is a basic portfolio site built using Rails 4.0.2, PostgreSQL 9.1, Zurb Foundation 5.

 Current features include a Posts page, and a Projects listing page.
 Authentication using Pundit has been recently added, and comments can now be submitted on posts.

+Twitter users now have the ability to sign in and contribute comments.

 NEW: Polymorphic associations are now utilized so that comments can be submitted on projects, as well as for posts.

-Twitter users now have the ability to sign in and contribute comments.
+The projects page now uses single-page CRUD courtesy of Ajax.

 ### Author:  Doug MacDowell